google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/type_classification_in_cjk/content.md

 ### Songti (宋体)

 Songti style typefaces have design features made to fit woodblock carving (straight lines, diamond shaped serifs, accentuated contrast).
 It was the dominant style used for woodblock printing, which was the main technique used for Chinese printing since the Song dynasty (960–1279) all the way until the Ming dynasty (1368–1644).
-As it is the style used for the biggest part of Chinese typography history, it is the most familiar and popular one for texts, even today.
+As it’s the style used for the biggest part of Chinese typography history, it’s the most familiar and popular one for texts, even today.

 <figure>